Polcat000/Help-App/README.md

     SECRET=<yourmom>
 ```

-If you're unfamiliar with mlab just visit their docs and you should have all of the above in no time! https://docs.mlab.com/
+If you're unfamiliar with mlab, just visit their docs and you should have all of the above in no time! https://docs.mlab.com/

 Navigate to localhost:3000, and the app should be running in the browser. :tada: